Edward Carrington: 1775–1777

-In 1775–76 Carrington became a member of the Goochland County Revolutionary Committee.
+In 1775–76 Carrington became a member of the Cumberland County Revolutionary Committee.
+He was also captain of the Cumberland Company of militia.
 On December 1, 1775, the state of Virginia established an artillery company.
 On February 13, 1776, state authorities appointed James Innes the captain and Charles Harrison, Samuel Denney, and Carrington as lieutenants.
 The Continental Congress accepted the artillery unit into the Continental Army, on March 19 and requested a second company from Virginia to be formed.
 Innes soon transferred to the infantry.
+The other innovation which Carrington proposed and successfully implemented with the help of his father as well as successive Cumberland County lieutenants including John Woodson late in the conflict (the county executive as distinguished from the military rank, most county lieutenants having previously served as colonel of the county militia, and as lieutenant responsible for supplying the militia in the field) was to locate nine principal supply and storage depots for the Continental Army, one of which was at Carter's Ferry.

 In late 1776, George Washington ordered his artillery chief Henry Knox to begin organizing three artillery regiments to support the Continental Army.
 Harrison's Continental Artillery Regiment was authorized on 26 November 1776 and assigned to the Southern Department.
 The regiment was to expand from the two existing companies to a total of ten companies.
 Harrison was appointed the regiment's colonel while Carrington became lieutenant colonel and second in command.
 Each company consisted of four officers, one sergeant, four corporals, four bombardiers, eight gunners, and 48 matrosses.
 The regiment garrisoned Virginia during 1777.